-While there are a number of programs with which you can take screenshots of your computer screen, we have found that the best program is Jing.
+While there are a number of programs with which you can take screenshots of your computer screen, we have found that the best program is Monosnap.
 It's a free program for both Windows and Mac that also includes a free online storage account to which you can automatically annotate and then upload your screenshots (or <5 minute videos).
 Once it uploads (or saves to your computer), you'll then get a link to send to whomever needs it.

 Alternately if you're able to attach files to whomever you wish to have the screenshot, you can use your OS's default screen capture feature.